Bern Switzerland - Vacation Guide

 There are also plenty of indoor sport facilities within the city of Berne.

 The Grand Casino Berne

 Enjoy a night of entertainment at the Kursaal Bern or what many refer to as the city’s little Las Vegas.
 The venue’s impressive architecture contributes to an exciting nightlife atmosphere.
 The Kursaal’s exciting attractions include its Grand Casino, Hotel Allegro, fine dining, and hosting of yearly events such as Bern’s Jazz Festival.

-Bern offers a wide range of options in terms of shopping in many different areas.
+Bern offers a wide range of options in terms of shopping in many different areas that you can experience during your Berne, Switzerland vacation.
 Shopping in Berne’s old town can be done in spite of any weather conditions due to its 6 km/4 mi of arcades.
 Bern’s newly developed Westside shopping center also offers unique experiences with 54 stores, 13 restaurants, 11 theaters, a 4-star hotel, water park, and premium wellness Spa.